 If I get the vaccine, will I be protected from COVID-19 right away?

 No. You’ll need two shots, and similar to the flu vaccine, experts say it can still take a few weeks for the vaccine to work after the second shot.
 And, getting vaccinated doesn’t mean you’ll be 100% protected, just like when you get the flu shot.
-Everyone is being advised to continue to maintain social distance and wear masks for some time.
+Everyone is being advised to continue to maintain social distancing and wear masks for some time.

 If I have already contracted COVID-19, can I skip the vaccine?

 No. Experts say everyone should still get vaccinated.
 We don’t know enough about the virus yet to understand if we’re protected from getting COVID-19 again after we’ve had it.

 If someone is vaccinated, can they still catch COVID-19?

 We don’t know yet, but probably not.
 We know the vaccines are very effective at preventing illness, but don’t know for sure if it prevents transmission because that was not part of any clinical trial.

 Researchers only evaluated people once they became sick, instead of regularly testing all participants for COVID-19 to find potentially asymptomatic patients.

 How do we know this vaccine is safe?